 Enable Picture in Picture (PiP) Mode on Android TV

 Essentially the workaround is pretty simple, use the youtube mobile app on the android tv and you will get the feature up and running.
 But in reality, things can prove to be a bit tricky.
 To get rid of all the confusion let’s quickly have a look at the steps.

 Step 1.
 Download the Youtube for Android App :

 To get Youtube premium Picture in Picture running on your Android TV, you have to first download the native youtube app that comes pre-installed on any android phone.
 Make sure it’s the latest version that supports PIP.

 To download youtube for Mobile you can either push the apk via WiFi File transfer app or download it via third-party app stores like Aptoide TV.
 To know all the ways you can sideload apps on your Android TV or streaming box click here.

 So installing the app, hmm sounds easy right? but for most cases, Android TVs or even modern Android TV boxes like the Nvidia Shield or Mi box S do not allow their stock launcher to show sideloaded apps that are not meant for the TV.
 The reason for this is simple, Experience.
-This avoids the users to mindlessly install all the apps on your TV and later on tinkering with mouse and Keyboard.
+This avoids the users mindlessly install all the apps on your TV and later on tinkering with the mouse and Keyboard.